-This recipe may be done completely raw without any cooking too, using only the spiraled zucchini "noodles."
+This recipe may be done completely raw without any cooking, using only the spiraled zucchini "noodles."

-Fill a large pot - almost to the top - full of water and bring it to a boil.
-To make gluten free spaghetti you need lots of water so it doesn't clump.
+For pasta, fill a large pot full of water and bring it to a boil.
+To boil gluten free spaghetti you usually need lots of water so it doesn't clump, but red lentil spaghetti won't clumb.
 You may add about a teaspoon of salt to the water, but it's not crucial.

 Test one of the spaghetti noodles when they look done.
 You can also bite it and look at the center of the noodle to see if it has cooked all the way through.
 They want to be firm, cooked, and not mushy!
 Strain the noodles well.
 If the water is cloudy and the noodles are mushy run water over them to get the glue off and strain.